LSSTDESC/TJPCov/README.md

 ## Planning & development

-Ask @felipeaoli, @carlosggarcia, @mattkwiecien for access to the repository and join the #desc-mcp-cov channel on the LSST DESC slack to contribute.
+Ask @felipeaoli or @mattkwiecien for access to the repository and join the #desc-mcp-cov channel on the LSST DESC slack to contribute.

 We have adopted the following style convention (which are enforced in each PR):
  - [Google-style docstrings](https://google.github.io/styleguide/pyguide.html)